aspose-font/Aspose.Font-Documentation/java/how-to-load-fonts/_index.md

 ## Examples of how to load fonts ##

-Let's have as an example, loading font `Montserrat` from the file C:\Windows\Fonts\Montserrat.ttf
+Let's have as an example, loading font `Montserrat` from the file Montserrat-Regular.ttf.

 Import the next classes: